Quick Start Guide

 Contact Info: Office of the Zoning Administrator

-If you have any questions about your LLC’s Home Occupation Permit, you can contact the Office of the Zoning Administrator at 202-442-4576.
+If you have any questions about your LLC’s Home Occupation Permit and inspections, you can contact the Office of the Zoning Administrator at 202-442-4576.
 Their office hours are 8:30am to 4:30pm, Monday through Friday, except on Thursdays, when their hours are 9:30am to 4:30pm.

-Note: The “Permit Center” is a part of the Office of the Zoning Administrator and has the same phone number.
+Note: The “Permit Center” is a part of the Office of the Zoning Administrator.
+Their direct phone number is 202-442-4589.